2002 New Zealand Grand Prix

 The 2002 New Zealand Grand Prix (officially known as the 2002 P&O Nedlloyd New Zealand Grand Prix) was an open wheel racing car race held at Teretonga Park, near Invercargill on 13 January 2002.
-The event served as the fourth round of the New Zealand Formula Ford Championship, and was won by Fabian Coulthard in dominant fashion.
+This event marked the first time the New Zealand Grand Prix was run using Formula Ford machinery.
+It also served as the fourth round of the New Zealand Formula Ford Championship and was held over two 18-lap segments.

+The race was won by Fabian Coulthard in dominant fashion.
 The podium was completed by the two Team USA Scholarship drivers, Bryan Sellers and A. J. Allmendinger.